-- □ Never use one seat belt for more than one occupant.
-Never carry more people in the motorhome than there are seat belts. - □ Only seats equipped with seat belts are to be occupied while the vehicle is in motion.
-While traveling, do not occupy beds or any seats that do not have seat belts. - □ Be sure to lock all doors before driving.
-Locking the doors and using the provided seat belts will minimize the risk of injury or ejection in an accident. - □ If you are pregnant, consult your health care professional for advice on seat belt use.
+- Never use one seat belt for more than one occupant.
+Never carry more people in the motor home than there are seat belts. - Only seats equipped with seat belts are to be occupied while the vehicle is in motion.
+While traveling, do not occupy beds or any seats that do not have seat belts. - ☐ Be sure to lock all doors before driving.
+Locking the doors and using the provided seat belts will minimize the risk of injury or ejection in an accident. - ☐ If you are pregnant, consult your health care professional for advice on seat belt use.

-Always use seat belts: In an accident, injury to the driver and passengers may be reduced if seat belts are properly used.
-The booth dinette, hide-a-bed sofa, and easy bed sofa have two-point lap-seat belts installed.
+Always use seat belts.
+In an accident, injury to the driver and passengers may be reduced if seat belts are properly used.
+If your motor home is equipped with a booth dinette, hide-a-bed sofa, or easy bed sofa they will have two-point lap-seat belts installed.
 Seat belts should be used in all seating positions.

-Maintenance and inspection of seat belts:
+Maintenance and inspection of seat belts